yujunz/ssbench/README.rst

   initial files also defines the probability distribution of object sizes during the benchmark run itself.
 So if a particular object size class is not included in ``initial_files`` or has a value of 0 in ``initial_files``, then no objects in that size class will be used during the benchmark run.
+Each initial object's name and container is deterministic and, as an optimization, if an object of the right name is in the right container, it will not be uploaded again; note that initial objects are not deleted after each benchmark run, so this can speed up subsequent runs quite a bit.
 - An ``operation_count`` of operations to perform during the benchmark run.
   An operation is
   either a CREATE, READ, UPDATE, or DELETE of an object.
 This value may be